Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 downloaded.

-If a directory source file needs to be downloaded, a GET request is made then cacheed and unpacked the JSON into the different types of links.
+If a directory source file needs to be downloaded, a GET request is made then cached and unpacked the JSON into the different types of links.
 Various checks filter out invalid links, e.g., those with http-hosted images or those that don't fit the allowed suggestions.

 When a new tab page is built, DirectoryLinksProvider module provides additional link data that is combined with history link data to determine which links can be displayed or not.

-When a new tab page is shown, a ``view`` ping is sent with relevant tiles data.
-Similarly, when the user clicks on various parts of tiles (to load the page, pin, block, etc.), a ``click`` ping is sent with similar data.
-Both of these can trigger downloading of fresh directory source links if 24 hours have elapsed since last download.

-Users can turn off the ping with in-new-tab-page controls.

 As the new tab page is rendered, any images for tiles are downloaded if not already cached.
 The default servers hosting the images are Mozilla CDN that